oracle/node-oracledb/doc/api.md

 Connections can handle one database operation at a time.
-Node.js worker threads executing database statements on a connection will wait until round-trips between node-oracledb and the database are complete.
+Node.js worker threads executing database statements on a connection will wait until [round-trips][124] between node-oracledb and the database are complete.
 When an application handles a sustained number of user requests, and database operations take some time to execute or the network is slow, then all available threads may be held in use.
 This prevents other